London lifestyle & travels with kids and babies

 1. Trekking Camí de Cavalls by the coast and inland.
 The recently restored around-the-island coastal path, Camí de Cavalls has been transporting goods and people around Menorca since Medieval times.
 Today, it’s a popular way to appreciate the vivid colours and fauna and totally feasible even with young kids.

 The 4 years old loved the stretch from Bucaneros, whilst at 7 and with friends, trekking in Es Castell by the wallstones, caves and salt formations was fantastic.

 Take your swimsuits everywhere, dipping in the sea makes the treks even more fun!

 2. Kayaking: Menorca’s mostly untouched coastline is a natural adventure playground, and there’s something for kids of all sizes.
 We love Es Grau half-day trips and discovering the pristine beaches of this nature reserve; if kids are younger, 1 hour or pedalo on calm waters make it a safe activity for even the youngest seafarers.

 3. Binibiquer Bell, for a stroll in the pretty fisherman village, late lunch and more dips in the sea.
-We found Taberna del Corso one of the best restaurants in Menorca by the sea; we feasted on few occassions on seared tuna, calamari, salads, pan con tomate and great bottles of albarino.
-For something more casual, check out Los Bucaneros below, newly renovated and cute beach chiringuito with wooden benches.
+Over the years we loved lunching by the sea at Taberna del Corso : seared tuna, calamari, salads, pan con tomate and great bottles of albarino.
+For something more casual, check out the newly renovated Los Bucaneros, one authentic and cute beach chiringuito with wooden benches.

 At 9pm happy and exhaused from a beach day the first chiringuito with a nice view over the port called us!
 Dinner with calamari a la romana, pan con tomate, patatas bravas, lots of aioli, chicken, cava and sparkling water came at Euro18 !!!
 The 4 years old loved the observation point, the calamari, the friendly casual service and of course staying up sooo late.